-CS is suspected if a person has either three major criteria without macrocephaly, one major and three minor criteria, four minor criteria, or a relative with a clinical diagnosis of CS or BRR.
+CS is suspected if a person has either 3 major criteria without macrocephaly, 1 major and 3 minor criteria, 4 minor criteria, or a relative with a clinical diagnosis of CS or BRR.

 How is CS inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-CS follows an autosomal dominant inheritance pattern in which a mutation in only one copy of the gene can cause the Cowden syndrome.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+CS follows an autosomal dominant inheritance pattern in which a mutation in only 1 copy of the gene can cause the Cowden syndrome.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
-It takes only one copy of the gene with the mutation to have the disease.
+It takes only 1 copy of the gene with the mutation to have the disease.
 Therefore, a parent with a mutation in the PTEN gene has a 50% chance of passing the mutation to their child with each pregnancy.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having inherited the same gene mutation.
 Learn more about genetics.

 How common is CS?

 CS is thought to be rare, although it is probably under-diagnosed.
-It is estimated that CS affects about one in every 200,000 individuals.
+It is estimated that CS affects about 1 in every 200,000 individuals.